ha-hamed/cs50w-project1/README.md

 # Book Review
+Able to use the application on Heroku - https://edxcs50w-project1.herokuapp.com/

 Users are able to register, then log in using their email address and password.
 Once log in, the will be able to search for books, leave reviews for individual